-- To measure the horizontal extent, depth, density, liquid water content, and albedo of the world's snow cover. - To measure the horizontal extent, velocity, surface temperature, albedo, and topography of the world's sea and lake ice cover and to distinguish between different ice types. - Assessment of Same Representation of the upper and lower surfaces, thicknesses, http://www.nap.edu/catalog/12322.html surface areas, surface temperatures, albedo, and internal structure of the world's major glacial ice sheets and shelves.
+- To measure the horizontal extent, depth, density, liquid water content, and albedo of the world's snow cover. - To measure the horizontal extent, velocity, surface temperature, albedo, and topography of the world's sea and lake ice cover and to distinguish between different ice types. - To measure the topography of the upper and lower surfaces, thicknesses, surface areas, surface temperatures, albedo, and internal structure of the world's major glacial ice sheets and shelves.